vinaychilukuri/vinaychilukuri.github.io/_cases/1 - sadhguru-app_edited.md

 ## Conclusion

-Ever since the app was released, it had been receiving unanimously positive reviews touting that the app is extremely simple to use.
+Ever since the app was released, it had been receiving unanimously positive reviews touting that it is extremely simple to use.
 This is what I wanted to achieve.
-When you have content from a Master who talks about life in a crystal clear way, I did not want interface of the app to interfere with that.
+When you have content from a Master who talks about life in a crystal clear way, I did not want the interface of the app to interfere with that.
 The content has to take over the interface.

 ![img](https://notion.imgix.net/https%3A%2F%2Fstatic.notion-static.com%2Fb5fcb99ac5534da3b0dac6e48b516b85%2Fplaystore-reviews.png?w=1354&s=0f506e23116bd0317dc85003e083c981)

-This has been one of the most enriching projects that I had worked on, in terms of impact and contributing my bit to the spiritual community.
+This has been one of the most enriching projects that I had worked on, in terms of the impact and contributing my bit to the spiritual community.